Rita Jenrette: Personal life

-Born Rita Carpenter, her father, C. Hunt Carpenter, was a millionaire from an insurance business and natural gas investments.
-She worked for the Republican party but in 1976 married Democratic South Carolina Congressman John Jenrette.
+Born Rita Carpenter, her father, C. Hunt Carpenter, was a millionaire from an insurance business and natural-gas investments.
+She worked for the Republican party, but in 1976 married Democratic South Carolina Congressman John Jenrette.

-John was convicted for taking a bribe during the Abscam investigation in October 1980.
-She appeared on the Phil Donahue Show and he called in live to join the conversation.
+John Jenrette was convicted of taking a bribe during the Abscam investigation in October 1980.
+Rita Jenrette appeared on the Phil Donahue Show, and her husband called in live to join the conversation.
 At his trial, she testified in her husband's defense.

 Subsequently, she alerted authorities to $25,000 she found in her husband's closet, saying it was part of the Abscam money.

 She gave an interview to Playboy that appeared in the April 1981 issue, accompanied by a nude pictorial.
-The article's revelation that she and her husband had sex on the steps of the U.S. Capitol during a break in an all-night House session caused a hoopla.
-She claimed that the couple was still "happily married" at the time the Playboy pictorial was photographed, although they had separated by the time it was published.
-The comedy group Capitol Steps takes its name from this escapade.
+The article's revelation that her husband and she had sex on the steps of the U.S. Capitol during a break in an all-night House session caused a hoopla.
+(The comedy group Capitol Steps takes its name from this escapade.)
+She claimed that the couple was still "happily married" at the time the Playboy pictorial was photographed, although they had separated in January 1981, before it was published (they were divorced shortly thereafter).

 Jenrette again appeared in Playboy in the May 1984 issue on the cover and in a pictorial.
-She separated from her husband in January 1981 and they were divorced shortly thereafter.

-She met Prince Nicolò Boncompagni Ludovisi of Piombino (1941–2018) in 2003 when working as a broker to develop a project on land he owned.
+She met Prince Nicolò Boncompagni Ludovisi of Piombino (1941–2018) in 2003 while working as a broker to develop a project on land he owned.
 He was at the time married to his second wife, Ludmilla Boncompagni Ludovisi.
 Boncompagni Ludovisi and Jenrette married on May 27, 2009.
-To commemorate the marriage with Jenrette, the prince commissioned the recreation of a fragrance originally devised for one of his ancestors.
+To commemorate the marriage with Jenrette, the prince commissioned the re-creation of a fragrance originally devised for one of his ancestors.
 The couple lived in his 16th-century family home in Rome, called the Casino dell'Aurora, or sometimes Casino Ludovisi, which they renovated.
 She resided for years on the premises and opened it to the public, giving tours and hosting charitable events there.
-She has promoted new research on the history of the property as well as the creation of a related scholarly resource, the Archivio Digitale Boncompagni Ludovisi.
+She has promoted new research on the history of the property, as well as the creation of a related scholarly resource, the Archivio Digitale Boncompagni Ludovisi.

 To settle an inheritance dispute, an Italian judge ordered Villa Aurora to be offered at auction in January 2022 for $531 million, but it attracted no bidders.
 It was to be put up for auction again at a slightly lower price.
 It contains the world's only ceiling mural by Caravaggio.

 On 20 April 2023, Jenrette was ordered to vacate the Casino Ludovisi by order of a court of law as part of a ruling that she failed to maintain the historic property after a wall collapsed and blocked a nearby street.
 She declined to leave, forcing the Carabinieri to evict her.
 As she fled through the back door of the villa, she tripped and broke two ribs and her clavicle.
 As of May 13, 2023, she was staying in a villa outside Rome owned by a friend.